Koprol

 The first logo of Koprol before acquisition by Yahoo!

 Koprol, since 25 May 2010 called Yahoo Koprol, was an Indonesian social networking service, allowing users to connect based on location.
 Mobile users can use the site as a positioning service, without the need for a GPS receiver.
 Once logged in, users can see other members who were in nearby location.

-In Indonesia, this application has been released in Jakarta, Bali, Bandung, Surabaya, Surakarta, Sidoarjo, Yogyakarta, Semarang, Surakarta, Bengkulu, Medan, Banda Aceh, Palembang, Makassar, Balikpapan, Cirebon, Papua, as well as foreign countries such as Singapore, and USA.
+At its peak, Koprol was used by approximately 1.5 million users worldwide.
+Although the majority of its users were based in Indonesia, the service was also used in several other countries, including Singapore, the Philippines, Vietnam, and the United States.

 In late June 2012, Yahoo decided to close Koprol on August 28, 2012.
 However, in late July 2012, Yahoo! reached an agreement with Satya Witoelar, Fajar Budiprasetyo, and Daniel Armanto – the founders of Koprol – to return all the rights associated with the trademark and domain names.

 Early establishment

 Koprol development was started in July 2008 by PT SkyEight Indonesia.
 It was specifically created for mobile devices.
 It was released in February 2009, allowing users to post their present location and short status updates, and see other members in the same location.
 At that point, the location data was limited to Jakarta, with plans to expand it to other Indonesian cities such as Bandung, Yogyakarta, and Denpasar.
 Founder Satya Witoelar states as he and co-developers Fajar Budiprasetyo, Leo Laksmana, and Daniel Armanto developed the site, they took inspiration from a variety of competing foreign social networks, including Plurk, Twitter, Lifestream, and Brightkite.